Dialog

 Name Type Content

-m-dialog Custom Element Any content.
-The first element with autofocus, if any, will receive focus when the Dialog is opened.
+dialog Native element Any.
+The first element with autofocus will receive focus when the dialog is opened.

 Attributes